 Because feeders offer you an up-close view of birds, and because birds seek out easy meals when their health is compromised, you might occasionally see a sick bird at your feeder.
 Only veterinarians or federally licensed wildlife rehabilitators can legally treat wild birds.
 If you see a bird that appears to be compromised in some way, perhaps due to sickness or injury, do not try to care for the bird yourself.
 It is illegal for you to possess most wild birds unless you are under the direction of someone licensed for their care.

-If a sick bird comes to your feeder, minimize the risk of infecting other birds by cleaning your feeder area thoroughly.
-If you see several sick birds, take down all your feeders for at least a week to give the birds a chance to disperse.
+Whenever a sick bird comes to your feeder, we recommend that you remove the feeders the sick bird is using for a couple of weeks to ensure that disease is not being spread at your feeders and to give birds a chance to disperse.
+While the feeders are down clean your feeders and feeder area thoroughly.
 Remember that prevention is the key to avoiding the spread of disease.
 Regularly clean your feeders even when there are no signs of disease.

 Two forms of avian pox exist.
 In the more common form, wart-like growths appear on the featherless areas of the body, such as around the eye, the base of the bill, and on the legs and feet.
 In the second form, plaques develop on the mucous membrane of the mouth, throat, trachea, and lungs, resulting in impaired breathing and difficulty feeding.

 Avian pox can be caused by several strains of the pox virus and has been reported in at least 60 species of birds, including turkeys, hawks, owls, and sparrows.
 The virus can be spread by direct contact with infected birds or contaminated surfaces (e.g., feeders) or by ingestion of contaminated food or water.